9.2-channel home theater receiver with Wi-Fi®, Bluetooth®, and Chromecast built-in

-Immersive Surround Sound: The Onkyo TX-RZ730 AV receiver goes beyond regular surround with the latest immersive surround sound formats, including Dolby Atmos, & DTS:X. The TX-RZ730 also supports Dolby Surround & DTS Neural:X that enhances two-channel and multichannel content and decoding formats with immersive surround sound.
+Immersive Surround Sound: The Integra DRX-3.2 AV receiver goes beyond regular surround with the latest immersive surround sound formats, including Dolby Atmos, & DTS:X. The receiver also supports Dolby Surround & DTS Neural:X that enhances two-channel and multichannel content and decoding formats with immersive surround sound.

-- Dolby Atmos: The Onkyo AV receiver will enhance properly designed systems with Dolby Atmos where sound comes alive from all directions, including overhead, to fill the home theater with astonishing clarity, power, detail and depth.
-TX-RZ730 has the processing power to run a more enveloping 7ch, 9ch or 11ch Dolby Atmos layout using a 5.1.2, 5.1.4, 7.1.2, or 7.1.4* configuration with ceiling mounted, or Dolby Atmos-enabled speakers (sold separately). *A 7.1.4 configuration requires an additional power amplifier to power the Surround Back speakers.
+- Dolby Atmos: With Dolby Atmos, sound comes alive from all directions, including overhead, to fill your home theater with astonishing clarity, power, detail, and depth.
+The DRX-3.2 has the processing power to run a more enveloping 7ch or 9ch Dolby Atmos layout using a 5.1.2, 5.1.4, or 7.1.2 configuration with ceiling mounted or Dolby Atmos-enabled speakers (sold separately).

 - DTS:X: DTS:X will be enabled through an online firmware update coming later this year.
 DTS:X is the next generation object-based, multi-dimensional audio technology from DTS.
 Unbound from channels, DTS:X conveys the fluid movement of sound to create an incredibly rich, realistic and immersive soundscape - in front of, behind, beside and above the audience - more accurately than ever before.
 DTS:X offers the ability to automatically adapt the audio to the speaker layout that best fits your space.